Maurice Lee Merrick

 A tree will be planted and cared for by McKenzies Portage Funeral Chapel. www.mckenziesportagefuneralchapel.com

-To send flowers to Maurice 'Lee' Merrick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Maurice 'Lee' Merrick, please visit our floral store.